George C. Marshall: Secretary of State

 After Marshall's return to the U.S. in early 1947, Truman appointed him Secretary of State.
 As one of the most well-regarded and least politicized national leaders, he made an ideal front office personality.
 He became the spokesman for the State Department's ambitious plans to rebuild Europe.
-He did not design the plans, and paid little attention to details or negotiations.
-He did not keep current on details of foreign affairs.
+He did not design the plans and paid little attention to details or negotiations.
+He also did not keep himself up-to-date with details of foreign affairs.
 As one biographer notes, he had never been a workaholic.
 He turned over major responsibilities to his deputies, especially Under-Secretary Robert A. Lovett, and refused to be troubled by minutiae.
 By 1948, with frailties building up, his participation was further curtailed.
 Marshall said, "The fact of the matter is that Lovett bears the principal burden as I get away whenever possible."

-On June 5, 1947, in a speech at Harvard University, he outlined the American proposal.
+On 5 June 1947, in a speech at Harvard University, he outlined the American proposal.
 The European Recovery Program, as it was formally known, became known as the Marshall Plan.
 Clark Clifford had suggested to Truman that the plan be called the Truman Plan, but Truman immediately dismissed that idea and insisted that it be called the Marshall Plan.
-The Marshall Plan would help Europe rebuild and modernize its economy along American lines, and open up new opportunities for international trade.
+The Marshall Plan would help Europe rebuild and modernize its economy along American lines and open up new opportunities for international trade.
 Stalin ordered his satellites in Eastern Europe not to participate.
 Marshall was again named "Man of the Year" by Time in January 1948.